VA Minimum Property Requirements (MPRs)

-MPRs are the minimum standards that the home needs to meet for VA to accept the loan.
-If the home does not meet MPRs, it will need to be repaired to these standards, or the loan will not be approved.
+MPRs are the minimum standards that the home needs to meet for VA loan approval.
+If the home does not meet MPRs during the VA appraisal process, it will need to be repaired to these standards, or the loan will not be approved.

-The overall goal of MPRs is to ensure the home is safe, sanitary, and structurally sound.
+The overall goal of MPRs is to ensure the home is safe, sanitary, and structurally sound for residential use.
 Also, that it meets local standards for a permanent home.
 If it’s a new construction home, it must meet the local building code as well as HUD requirements.

 That’s a high-level view.
 So let’s get into some detail on what all that means in a real-life situation.